-SPA302U • Hispanic Cultures: Guatemalan Perspectives
+SPA302U • Hispanic Cultures: (Guatemala Term, spring) 4 credits Guatemalan Perspectives

 Study of the history, traditions, cultural practices, values, and social structures of Latin America and Spain.
 Intensive one-on-one interaction with on-site instructor and interviews with Guatemalans enhance understanding of cultural issues from a Guatemalan perspective.
-Prerequisites: GES130 or GES145, 146; SPA290 or SPA291; or placement exam.
+Prerequisites: GES130 (may be taken concurrently) or GES244 (may be taken concurrently); SPA290 or SPA291, or placement exam.
 Students may not receive credit for both SPA302U and SPA301U.